 What do you need to work remotely?
 It is important employees have access to a computer or mobile device and an internet connection.
 You will need a microphone and webcam (may be built into your device) for some online techniques.
-You must have antivirus software installed on your device, and you can also request additional options for using software remotely.
+You must have antivirus software installed on your device.

 Before you officially move your work online, you should make sure these technologies work.
 You can test them with a colleague or the IT Help Desk.